TheDaemoness/IceAndShadow3/tools/README.md

 # Developer Scripts

+**WARNING: All of these scripts are deprecated, and are not long for this world.
+They are being replaced by IaS3's file generators.**

 Quick, dirty, and fragile Perl (i.e. Perl 5) scripts to speed up certain tasks associated with creating IaS3.

 These scripts are intended to be run from the project root directory